-Group's comprehensive income was EUR 5.6 million (EUR 7.0 million).
-Group's profit for the period, net of income taxes for the period was EUR 5.9 million (EUR 5.5 million).
-Income taxes totaled EUR 1.2 million (EUR 1.1 million).
-Comprehensive income includes profit for the financial period as well as the change in the fair value reserve EUR -0.0 million (EUR 0.7 million) and the revaluation of defined benefit pension plans EUR -0.3 million (EUR 0.7 million).
-The changes in the fair value reserve were caused by unrealized changes in the value of interest rate swaps and net income from financial assets at fair value through other comprehensive income.
+Group's comprehensive income was EUR 8.4 million (EUR 5.6 million).
+Group's profit for the period, net of income taxes for the period was EUR 6.9 million (EUR 5.9 million).
+Income taxes totaled EUR 1.5 million (EUR 1.2 million).
+Comprehensive income includes profit for the financial period as well as the change in the fair value reserve EUR 0.8 million (EUR -0.0 million) and the revaluation of defined benefit pension plans EUR 0.6 million (EUR -0.3 million).
+The changes in the fair value reserve were caused by net income from financial assets at fair value through other comprehensive income.
 Changes caused by amendments in actuary assumptions in defined benefit pension plan are recognized as other comprehensive income.

-Numeric tables presented in the Financial Statements and in the Board of Directors' report are rounded to nearest 1000 euros, unless otherwise stated.
+Numeric tables presented in the Financial Statements and in the Board of Directors' report are presented in thousands (1000 €), unless otherwise stated.
 Therefore, presented totals may vary from the sum calculated from the presented figures.

-Key financial indicators 2014-2018
+Key financial indicators 2015-2019